Facet Joint Injections and Nerve Root Blocks

-The patient stays awake for the whole procedure which usually takes about half an hour.
-Patients are injected twice: once with a contrast material for radiography (X-Ray Fluoroscopy), and the second time with the steroid-anesthetic combination.
+The individual stays awake for the whole procedure which usually takes about half an hour.
+They are injected twice: once with a contrast material for radiography (X-Ray Fluoroscopy), and the second time with the steroid-anesthetic combination.

 The procedure will provide instant relief from pain temporarily before the pain returns.
 The steroids usually take about 3 days before they begin to be effective.
 Eventually, the pain will subside and benefits can last for weeks, even months.

 Very few risks are associated with the procedure.
-Sometimes the SNRB will worsen the patient’s pain, but that is attributed to the time allowed for steroids to take effect.
+Sometimes the SNRB will worsen the individual’s pain, but that is attributed to the time allowed for steroids to take effect.